-Calendar year 2019 is quickly coming to an end!
-Do you know what Accounting Standards Updates (ASU) are effective this year?
-The following ASUs are effective for all December 31, 2019* engagements.
-Look to see if there are any changes you need to make as you are planning for your year-end assurance and tax work.
+The end of calendar year 2019 means the beginning of calendar year 2020!
+The following Accounting Standards Updates (ASU) are effective for all December 31, 2020* engagements.
+Look to see if there are any changes you need to make to your financial statements for the upcoming year.

 The Financial Accounting Standards Board has also delayed the effective dates for several upcoming standards.
-They might be delayed, but there is no better time to start preparing!
+While they may be delayed, there is still much to be done to prepare for the upcoming changes.

-ASU 2019-10 Financial Instruments —Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates.
-This ASU finalizes various effective date delays for standards on current expected credit losses (CECL), leases, and hedging for private companies, not-for-profit organizations, and certain smaller reporting companies applying the credit losses (CECL), leases, and hedging standards.
+ASU 2019-10 Financial Instruments—Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates.
+This ASU finalizes various effective date delays for standards on current expected credit losses (CECL), leases, and hedging for private companies, nonprofit organizations, and certain smaller reporting companies applying the credit losses (CECL), leases, and hedging standards.

 ASU 2019-09 Financial Services—Insurance (Topic 944): Effective Date.
 This ASU No. 2019-09, finalizes insurance standard effective date delays for all insurance companies that issue long-duration contracts, such as life insurance and annuities.